 - Connection to global warming: Many of the glaciers on the Teesta river basin have retreated, says a strategic foresight group, a Mumbai think tank.

-- Estimates suggested that Teesta River has a mean average flow of approximately 60 billion cubic meters, of which significant amount flows during June and September and October to April is considered to be a lean season.
+- Estimates suggest that Teesta River has a mean average flow of approximately 60 billion cubic meters, of which a significant amount flows during June and September, and October to April is considered to be a lean season.

-- Any treaty will dry out northern region of West Bengal and will hurt farmers.
+- Any treaty will dry out the northern region of West Bengal and will hurt farmers.

-- In 1998, Bangladesh’s Teesta barrage began, and the farmers of Bangladesh enjoyed 3 cropping seasons per year and don’t deserve any more water.
+- In 1998, Bangladesh’s Teesta barrage began, and the farmers of Bangladesh enjoyed 3 cropping seasons per year and didn’t deserve any more water.

-- Project in West Bengal aims at irrigating 9,22,000 hectares of land in North Bengal and provides 67.60 MW of hydropower.
+- The project in West Bengal aims at irrigating 9,22,000 hectares of land in North Bengal and provides 67.60 MW of hydropower.
 Any water sharing with Bangladesh will hamper the project.

 The Alternative solutions proposed by West Bengal